Erez Katz, CEO and Co-founder Lucena Research

 At Lucena Research, we’ve thought long and hard about this challenge and believe we have found a way not only to extend data’s distribution reach, but more importantly to protect the data provider’s IP (the raw data).

-Feature engineering is the process of creating derived features, friendly to machine learning.
+Feature engineering is the process of creating derived features that are friendly to machine learning.
 An added benefit is that derived features effectively hide our data partners’ IP.
 Below is a visual example of the on-boarding process for a new alternative data source.

 For example, imagine you have daily price to earnings ratio (PE ratio) for every constituent in the S&P 500.
 An asset’s PE value of 12, for example, is not as important compared to how the asset’s PE ratio ranks compared to its peers (or the entire S&P 500 universe).
 Ranked PE features are derived features from the raw PE values.
 Beyond how a constituent ranks relative to its peers, we are also interested in learning how such ranking transforms over time.